-Criss-crossing the dynamic landscapes of Mozambique takes some guts.
-Things change around every corner on a self-drive holiday through this awe-inspiring African destination.
+Criss-crossing the dynamic landscapes of Mozambique on a self-drive vacation takes some guts.
+Things change around every corner when driving yourself through this awe-inspiring African destination.
 From untouched bushveld in game reserves to endless white beaches and violet oceans, Mozambique entices visitors to sample her treasures.
-If you self-drive, you can soak it all up in your own time.
+If you choose a self-drive holiday, you choose to soak it all up in your own time.

-- You get to explore corners of the country other travellers would never know existed.
+- You get to explore secret corners of the country that other travellers would never know even existed.

-- You get to take things at your own pace – this is your custom made, tailor made holiday in paradise where you call the shots and decide when and where to eat and drink or sleep.
+- You get to take things at your own pace – this is your customised, tailor-made holiday in paradise where you call the shots and decide when and where to stop, eat, drink or sleep.

-- You meet people from all walks of life, locals and visitors – in border queues, country pubs, beach cafes and maybe a cultural show or live music gig
+- You meet people from all walks of life: locals, different tribes and cultures, and visitors – in border queues, country pubs, beach cafes and maybe a cultural show or live music gig

-- You pick your choice of accommodation ranging from camping and self-catering to friendly guest houses and villas to private chalets, five star hotels and pristine island lodges.
+- You pick your choice of accommodation ranging from camping, self-catering, friendly guest houses and villas, to private chalets, five-star hotels and pristine island lodges.

 - Do not drive on the beaches.
 This is illegal and results in the wanton destruction of turtle nests and has been known to cause changes in dolphin behaviour.
 Crabs, snails and other tiny creatures come out onto the beaches at night too.

-- Take your passport that is still valid for 6 months after your return date and make sure it has at least 2 blank pages before you set off.
+- Passports must be valid for 6 months after your return date with at least 2 blank pages.
 Make sure your driver’s license is real and up to date.
 South Africans do not need a Visa.

 - Make certified colour copies of all your legal, ID and travel documents and hide them in a separate place to your original documents.
 Laminate the copies to protect them.